ErickFelixSilva/bulk-mail-sender/README.md

    cd backend
    ```

- - Build the project:
+ - Build the project with local maven:

    ```sh
    mvn clean install
    ```

- - Start the backend server:
+ - For maven commands, if there is no local maven installed, it is possible to use the maven wrapper this way:

       ```sh
+      mvnw.cmd clean install
+      ```

+ - Start the backend server with local maven:

+   ```sh
    mvn spring-boot:run
    ```
-   or to use the maven wrapper:
+ - Start the backend server with maven wrapper:

    ```sh
    mvnw.cmd spring-boot:run